Skip Navigational Links

 Welcome to SEELS' Home on the Web!

-Special Education Elementary Longitudinal Study (SEELS) is a study of school-age students funded by the Office of Special Education Programs (OSEP) in the U.S. Department of Education and is part of the national assessment of the 1997 Individuals with Disabilities Education Act (IDEA 97).
-From Year 2000 to 2006, SEELS is documenting the school experiences of a national sample of students as they move from elementary to middle school and from middle to high school.
-One important feature of SEELS is that it does not look at students' educational, social, vocational, and personal development at a single point in time.
-Rather, it is designed to assess change in these areas over time.
+Special Education Elementary Longitudinal Study (SEELS) was a study of school-age students funded by the Office of Special Education Programs (OSEP) in the U.S. Department of Education and was part of the national assessment of the 1997 Individuals with Disabilities Education Act (IDEA 97).
+From 2000 to 2006, SEELS documented the school experiences of a national sample of students as they moved from elementary to middle school and from middle to high school.
+One important feature of SEELS was that it did not look at students' educational, social, vocational, and personal development at a single point in time.
+Rather, it was designed to assess change in these areas over time.

-Beginning in early 2004 the third and through the summer of this year the third and final data collection period for SEELS will be fielded.
-As in Wave 1 and Wave 2 SEELS will be collecting data through school staff, direct assessments, and parent interviews to provide information about the experience of students with disabilities.
-We would like to thank parents, teachers, and students in advance for all their help, support, and participation in this important study.
+From 2000 to 2006, SEELS collected data at three points in time through school staff, direct assessments, and parent interviews to provide information about the experience of students with disabilities.
+We would like to thank parents, teachers, and students for all their help, support, and participation in this important study.

-Like all the studies associated with OSEP's national assessment of IDEA, SEELS is intended to be a national resource for teachers, parents, advocates, policymakers, and researchers.
-To support this range of audiences, SEELS Wave 1, and, now hot off the press, Wave 2 data is available here.
-The data includes parent interviews, direct assessments, school background, teacher surveys and school program surveys.
+While the study has been completed, this website will continue to be updated.
+Data tables, which include parent interviews, direct assessments, school background, teacher surveys and school program surveys, will continue to be available for use.
 SEELS data covers a wide range of topics, including student and household characteristics, students' functional skills, parental involvement/expectations, school experiences, academic achievement, classroom instruction, social skills, self concept, assessment, accommodations and much more.
-Take a look and let us know what you think.

 | Home & News | SEELS FAQ | Study Design | Parent Info |